 Your policy

 The policy you choose will also greatly affect your premiums.
 Accident-only policies are usually a fraction the price of accident and illness policies.
 NAPHIA found that the average accident-only policy in 2024 cost $16.10 monthly for a dog and $9.17 for a cat.
-Such coverage, of course, means you won't be covered for many frequent, and serious reasons, that pets are brought to a vet.
+Accident-only policies don’t cover illnesses, which are among the most common reasons for vet visits.

 Additionally, as noted above, your deductible, reimbursement level and coverage limit will also affect how much you pay for coverage.